GGoZZ9/notes/README.md

 # notes
-## shell command and shell script when resolve check log4j problem
+### shell command and shell script are used when resolved check log4j problem